tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 {% enddocs %}

-{% docs prep_snowplow_unnested_events_all_30 %}

-This is the events table which is the union of the Fishtown and GitLab tables across the last 1 month(s) of snowplow_YYYY_MM schemas containing rolling 30 days of data.
-All of the unstructured including both staging and non-staging events are unpacked - [link click tracking](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker#39-link-click-tracking), [form tracking](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker#3101-enableformtracking), and [time tracking](https://github.com/snowplow/snowplow/wiki/2-Specific-event-tracking-with-the-Javascript-tracker#timing).

-{% enddocs %}

 {% docs prep_billing_account %}

 Prep model for merging the billing accounts data from both Zuora and CDot sources.
 This model will be used as a source model for creating `dim_billing_account` core business data object downstream.